projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 Depending on your Linux version, install the needed tools:

-* For Clear Linux: follow the :ref:`getting-started-apl-nuc` to install all the tools required
+* For Clear Linux OS: follow the :ref:`getting-started-apl-nuc` to install all the tools required

 * For Ubuntu use: